wenext-limited/pr-agent/docs/docs/tools/documentation.md

 The `pr_commands` list defines commands that run automatically when a PR is opened.
 Since this is under the [github_app] section, it only applies when using the Qodo Merge GitHub App in GitHub environments.

-!!! note
-By default, /add_docs is not triggered automatically.
-You must explicitly include it in pr_commands to enable this behavior.

 ## Configuration options

 - `docs_style`: The exact style of the documentation (for python docstring). you can choose between: `google`, `numpy`, `sphinx`, `restructuredtext`, `plain`.
 Default is `sphinx`.